ryoshi007/MBE-Taman-Johor-Jaya-Delivery-Database/README.md

 DBMS required - SQL Developer by Oracle

 1. Download and open the `Tables Initiation and Data Insertion.sql` in SQL Developer.
-2. Create a new database to coonnect with.
+2. Create a new database to connect with.
 3. Check on the `Business SQL Queries.sql` and run these queries on the DBMS.
 4. Enjoy! 🤩